Destiny (The Jacksons album)

-Destiny is the thirteenth studio album released by American band the Jacksons, recorded in part at Dawnbreaker Studios – San Fernando, California.
-It was released on December 18, 1978 on Epic Records and CBS Records.
-The album would eventually sell over four million copies worldwide, two million in America during its initial run and another two million worldwide.
-The album marked the first time in the band's career in which they had complete artistic control, and was also the first album produced by the brothers who promoted it with a year-long world tour.
+Destiny is the thirteenth studio album released by American band the Jacksons.
+It was released in November 1978 by Epic Records and CBS Records.
+The album marked the first time in the band's career in which they had complete artistic control, producing it themselves after previously working under the supervision of Philadelphia soul architects Gamble and Huff.

+Including the international hits "Blame It on the Boogie" and "Shake Your Body (Down to the Ground)", the album would eventually sell over four million copies worldwide, two million in America during its initial run and another two million worldwide.
+It was promoted with a year-long world tour.

 History

 Overview

 The band had left their longtime label Motown in 1975 (except for brother Jermaine Jackson who had stayed with Motown after he married Berry Gordy's daughter, Hazel Gordy), and after a few years of being with Philly International, the Jacksons set their sights on one of Columbia Records' most popular labels, Epic.
 After having their previous albums spearheaded by legendary producers Kenny Gamble and Leon Huff, Epic allowed the Jackson brothers to write and produce their own material for the first time in their career, something that Motown did not permit.
 Composing much of the album in their home-made recording studio in their gated Hayvenhurst mansion, the group finished recording the album within two months.